FredPerr/django-vue-template/README.md

 Install the requirements
 > pip install -r requirements.txt

+Setup the database authentication credentials:

+_(In settings.py in the python backend:)_
+Change the database name, port if needed.
+Then, **ADD TWO ENVIRONMENT VARIABLES: DB_USER (user of the database) and DB_PASSWORD (password of the user accessing the database)**.

 ## Tips for development

 Some software are useful when developping an an using an API.
 To test request that will be made between the frontend and backend.
 You can use [Postman](https://www.postman.com/downloads/).